Classification of atoms as solid or liquid#

 If a particle has \(n\) number of bonds with \(s_{ij} \geq \mathrm{threshold}\) and the above condition is also satisfied, it is considered as a solid.
 The solid atoms can be clustered to find the largest solid cluster of atoms.

-Finding solid atoms in liquid start with reading in a file and calculation of neighbors.
+Finding solid atoms in liquid starts with reading in a file and calculating neighbors.

 Once again, there are various methods for finding neighbors.
 Once the neighbors are calculated, solid atoms can be found directly by,